rajatwgc/noticefaq/README.txt

 With the default configuration, this plugin, in itself, does not:

-* track users by stealth;
+* track users by stealth.
-* write any user personal data to the database;
+* write any user personal data to the database.
-* send any data to external servers;
+* send any data to external servers.
 * use cookies.

 If you activate certain features in this plugin, the contact form submitter's personal data including their IP address may be sent to the service provider.